flowdock/api-docs/docs/How-To-Integrate.md

 Once you have the access token and flow data, you can create the actual integration between the flow and your application.

-The flow data contains an array of called `links`.
-The links array lists available API resources for the flow and what HTTP methods are allowed for the authenticated user.
-You can find the integrations endpoint URL of the target flow from those links.
+The flow data contains an attribute called `links`.
+The attribute lists available API resources for the flow and what HTTP methods are allowed for the authenticated user.
+You can find the integrations endpoint URL under `sources` resource.

 Example request: